2022-23 Residence Life Handbook

 Statement of Purpose and Values

 Indian Hills Community College is dedicated to providing a learning, living, and working environment that is free from sexual assault and discrimination.
-We are committed to ensuring a safe campus climate for all of our students and the entire College community.
+We are committed to ensuring a safe campus climate for all our students and the entire College community.
 We promote fundamental rights, advance individual and institutional integrity, and uphold the vital aims of Title IX.

 Title IX